 Soybeans and barley are a good source of isoflavonoids with anti-inflammatory effects.
-A mixture of soybeans and barley protected against DSS-colitis by reversing DSS-induced epithelial permeability, redistribution and loss of ZO-1, occludin, and claudin-1, and by preventing bacterial translocation into mesenteric lymph nodes[64].
-Evodiamine (EVO) is a bioactive alkaloid obtained from Evodia rutaecarpa that is used in traditional Chinese medicine because of its anti-inflammatory properties[65].
-EVO ameliorated DSS-induced epithelial barrier damage, increased pro-inflammatory cytokines levels, loss of ZO-1, occludin and mucin-2, and decreased NFĸB p65 and IĸB phosphorylation and NLRP3 inflammasome activation suggesting that the protective effect of EVO is due to its anti-inflammatory properties.
+A mixture of soybeans and barley protected against DSS-colitis by reversing DSS-induced epithelial permeability, redistribution and loss of ZO-1, occludin, and claudin-1 and by preventing bacterial translocation into mesenteric lymph nodes[64].
+Evodiamine is a bioactive alkaloid obtained from Evodia rutaecarpa that is used in traditional Chinese medicine because of its anti-inflammatory properties[65].
+Evodiamine ameliorated DSS-induced epithelial barrier damage, increased proinflammatory cytokines levels, loss of ZO-1, occludin and mucin-2 and decreased NF-ĸB, p65 and IĸB phosphorylation and NLRP3 inflammasome activation suggesting that the protective effect of evodiamine is due to its anti-inflammatory properties.

 Salvia miltiorrhiza Bunge (Danshen) also has anti-inflammatory properties and contains the active phenolic compound salvianolic acid A (SAA).
-SAA inhibited DSS-induced histological damage, leukocyte infiltration, ulceration and edema in the mouse colon; and protected against loss of ZO-1 and occludin[66].
+SAA inhibited DSS-induced histological damage, leukocyte infiltration, ulceration and edema in the mouse colon and protected against loss of ZO-1 and occludin[66].
 The cecal bacterial composition that was altered after DSS-treatment was similar to controls when mice received SAA in parallel to DSS treatment.
-Thus, apart from its anti-inflammatory effects, SSA protected the intestinal epithelial barrier by modulating the gut microbiota during colitis.
+Thus, apart from its anti-inflammatory effects, SAA protected the intestinal epithelial barrier by modulating the gut microbiota during colitis.

 Magnolol is the main and active ingredient of Magnolia officinalis, which is being used in traditional Chinese medicine for the treatment of gastrointestinal disorders.
 Magnolol improved DSS-induced colitis signs in mice.
-In particular, epithelial erosion, disruption of crypt glands, loss of ZO-1 and occludin, and leukocyte infiltration were reduced when colitic mice were treated with magnolol[67].
-Again, the anti-inflammatory mechanism of magnolol was shown to relate to the regulation of NFĸB p65 and IĸB phosphorylation and PPAR-γ expression.
+In particular, epithelial erosion, disruption of crypt glands, loss of ZO-1 and occludin and leukocyte infiltration were reduced when colitic mice were treated with magnolol[67].
+Again, the anti-inflammatory mechanism of magnolol was shown to relate to the regulation of NF-ĸB, p65 and IĸB phosphorylation and peroxisome proliferator-activated receptor γ expression.

-Eupatilin (Eup) is a major flavonoid found in the leaves of Artemisia argyi, and is also the principal bioactive compound of Artemisia asiatica Nakai ex Kitam.
-Eup is used in traditional medicine due to its anti-oxidative and anti-inflammatory activities.
+Eupatilin (Eup) is a major flavonoid found in the leaves of Artemisia argyi and is also the principal bioactive compound of Artemisia asiatica Nakai ex Kitam.
+Eup is used in traditional medicine due to its antioxidative and anti-inflammatory activities.
 Eup treatment alleviated DSS-induced inflammation and oxidative stress in mice by decreasing nicotinamide adenine dinucleotide phosphate oxidase and increasing occludin and ZO-1 levels in the colon epithelium[68].
-Eup inhibited DSS-induced NFĸB and MAPK activation and significantly promoted AMPK activation, thus contributing to barrier stabilization.
+Eup inhibited DSS-induced NF-ĸB and MAPK activation and significantly promoted AMPK activation, thus contributing to barrier stabilization.

 The Chinese herb QingBai decoction (QBD) is a mixture of six medicinal herbs that has been used in the treatment of UC[69].
 QBD effectively relieved intestinal symptoms such as diarrhea and bleeding during active colitis[70].
 When administered as enema in a DSS-colitis mouse model, QBD was able to diminish epithelial damage, mucosal inflammation, crypt damage and loss of goblet cells and mucin-2 in colon tissue.
-Hyperpermeability and loss of TJ proteins were also ameliorated by QBD; and these effects were comparable to what was observed in mesalazine-treated mice.
+Hyperpermeability and loss of TJ proteins were also ameliorated by QBD, and these effects were comparable to what was observed in mesalazine-treated mice.
 Of note, QBD was able to inhibit epithelial apoptosis and to increase proliferation during colitis.
 These data suggest that QBD can contribute to wound healing and tissue recovery.

-Terpinen-4-ol (TER) is a main component of Zanthoxylum bungeanum Maxim, with high antibacterial, antioxidative and anti-inflammatory properties.
-Treatment with TER completely blocked DSS-induced epithelial damage, crypt distortion, increase of proinflammatory cytokines and depletion of goblet cells[71].
-TER also prevented loss of ZO-1 and occludin, and NF-ĸB and NLRP3 activation.
+Terpinen-4-ol (TER) is a main component of Zanthoxylum bungeanum Maxim with high antibacterial, antioxidative and anti-inflammatory properties.
+Treatment with terpinen-4-ol completely blocked DSS-induced epithelial damage, crypt distortion, increase of proinflammatory cytokines and depletion of goblet cells[71].
+Terpinen-4-ol also prevented loss of ZO-1 and occludin and NF-ĸB and NLRP3 activation.